simanfathima/PCA/README.md

 # PCA
-Principal Component Analysis on Iris dataset using NumPy
+Principal Component Analysis from scratch on Iris dataset

 The aim of this project is to
 -Implement and apply PCA from scratch using NumPy in Python